 Coronavirus/Covid-19 Job Search and Career Development Platform

-The School of Business Office of Career Services is open during the entire university distance learning period.
-Once the university-wide decision is made for fall, 2020 semester, School of Business Career Services Coronavirus/Covid-19 Job Search Platform will be modified to provide full support to all students and alumni and will continue until we resume normal on-campus operation.
-Please note that ALL career advising and job search appointments will be conducted in a virtual environment, by phone, Skype, or Zoom.
+The School of Business Office of Career Services is open and will be available to provide full virtual support to all students and alumni and will continue until we resume normal on-campus operation.
+Please note that ALL School of Business career advising and job search appointments will be conducted in a virtual environment, by phone, Skype, or Zoom.
 We will continue to actively provide students (undergraduate and graduate) and alumni with one-on-one virtual career advising, job search support and coaching.

 All current Mason students have access to Skype for Business through MasonLive.
 See the ITS website for more information on Skype for Business at Mason.

 How do I schedule an appointment with a School of Business Career Advisor:

 Alumni should contact our office directly at email@example.com to schedule an appointment.

 Current undergraduate students, go to Navigate Mason at https://gmu.campus.eab.com/.